specflare/algohut/README.md

 # algohut
-A collection of data structures and algorithms implemented in Java/Scala.
+A collection of data structures and algorithms implemented in Java.
 The purpose of this project is purely didactic.

 ## Data structures
 * Trees